 PSYCH 295 is available only as a three-credit course.
 Students are limited to taking one PSYCH 295 course in their academic career.
 The course will count towards elective credits.

-Interested and qualified students should complete the field experience application and submit it electronically to Ms. Lynn Nagle no later than the tenth week of the regular semester preceding the anticipated field experience semester.
+Interested and qualified students should first discuss their interest with a psychology faculty member, then complete the field experience application and submit it electronically no later than the tenth week of the regular semester preceding the anticipated field experience semester.
 For instance, for a fall field experience, students should aim to submit an application by March 15.
 For a spring field experience, students should submit an application in that previous fall semester by October 15.
 Opportunities are limited and will vary by semester.
 Submission of the application does not guarantee acceptance.